richierich113/alx-system_engineering-devops/0x01-shell_permissions/README.md

 The 5-execute script adds execute permission to the owner of the file hello.
 The 6-multiple_permissions script adds execute permission to the owner and the group owner, and read permission to other users, to the file hello.
-The 7-everybody script adds execution permission to the owner, the group owner and the other users, to the file hello
+The 7-everybody script adds execution permission to the owner, the group owner and the other users, to the file hello The 8-James_Bond script sets the permission to the file hello such that Owner and Group has no permissions at all and Other users have all the permissions.